-TRADE MISSIONS HAVE COME A LONG WAY since the mediaeval merchant Marco Polo travelled the Silk Road to open up trade between Europe and the Orient, recording and publishing his experiences and insights over the quarter century.
-In recent years, trade advisors have experimented with new approaches to broaden the impact of their own export initiatives, even incorporating elements of adventure.
+TRADE MISSIONS HAVE COME A LONG WAY since the mediaeval merchant Marco Polo travelled the Silk Road to open up trade between Europe and the Orient.
+Over quarter of a century, he recorded his experiences and published his insights.
+More recently, trade advisors have experimented with new approaches to broaden the impact of their own export initiatives, even incorporating elements of adventure.
 Is it time to freshen up yours?

 Co-financed by the European Union, Contented led an innovation programme to explore creative approaches to develop international markets, blending elements of study visits and online communities of interest to embed responsibility, participatory and organisational learning to sustain relationships beyond the event.
 The programme was noted by EU evaluators for best practice and the company has continued to support research and innovation around trade missions, trade shows and conferences.